 By October 1, 2023, and by October 1st every year thereafter, the county assessor must determine the limit factor applicable to each taxing district in their county and notify each taxing district of the determination.
-However, for a taxing district located in more than one county, the assessor of the county with the most assessed value of the taxing district must authorize a percent limit factor.
+However, for a taxing district located in more than one county, the assessor of the county with the most assessed value of the taxing district is responsible for the notification.